Writer, Choreographer, Game Developer

 How it all began

 I first touched a computer when I was twelve years old.
-This was in 1978 and the computer was a Commodore Pet that was the work computer of friend of my parents.
-A couple of years later I borrowed a Sinclair ZX80 from a friend and a couple of years after that I persuaded my parents to buy a BBC Micro, which I learnt to program in Basic, Pascal, BCPL, and Assembler.
-I loved tinkering with it and playing games on it in equal amount.
+This was in 1978, and the computer was a Commodore Pet that was the work computer of a friend of my parents.
+A couple of years later, I borrowed a Sinclair ZX80 from a friend, and a couple of years after that, I persuaded my parents to buy a BBC Micro, which I learned to program in Basic, Pascal, BCPL, and Assembler.
+I loved tinkering with it and playing games on it equally.

-When I left school I went to study maths at Cambridge University.
-I didn’t specially want to study maths, but I wanted to go to university and maths is something I am good at.
-At university I started dancing, a lot.
-It turns out I'm good at that too.
+When I left school, I went to study mathematics at Cambridge University.
+I didn’t especially want to study maths, but I wanted to go to university and maths is something I'm good at.
+At university, I started dancing.
+A lot.
+It turns out I’m good at that too.

 Dance

-What followed was another three years and another honours degree, this time at London Contemporary Dance School where I studied contemporary dance and choreography.
-While there I fell in love again, this time with choreography, and I spent as much time as possible creating my own dances under the watchful eye of some great teachers.
+What followed was another three years of study, this time at London Contemporary Dance School where I studied contemporary dance and choreography.
+While there, I fell in love again, this time with choreography, and I spent as much time as possible creating my own dances under the watchful eye of some outstanding teachers.

-After graduating I formed my own dance company, Big Room Dance Company, and struck out on my own as a choreographer.
-Over the following years I created various contemporary dance productions for my own company and choreographed a few operas and musicals too.
+After graduating, I formed my own dance company, Big Room Dance Company, and struck out on my own as a choreographer.
+Over the following years, I created contemporary dance productions for my company and choreographed a few operas and musicals too.

 Video

-Choreography rarely earns enough money to pay the bills on its own, so when I left dance school I also seized the opportunity to work part-time making video recordings of live dance performances.
-I started as a camera operator but rapidly moved up to directing and mixing multi-camera shoots and editing promotional videos for dance companies.
-It was enjoyable work and I met and worked with many great choreographers.
+Choreography rarely earns enough money to pay the bills on its own, so when I left dance school I also seized an opportunity to work part-time making video recordings of live dance performances.
+I started as a camera operator but moved up to directing and mixing multi-camera shoots and editing promotional videos for dance companies.
+It was enjoyable work, and I met and worked with many great choreographers.

 Dance and Technology

 These many strands came crashing together when I was asked to experiment with a real-time motion capture rig.
-Unlike todays motion capture equipment, this kit used magnetic fields to track motion and produced results in real-time, which meant we could create a live performance using motion capture.
-I brought together a number of collaborators and we created Cyberkinesis, an installation where a dancer in the motion capture rig danced, and her movement was interpretted through an AI system I wrote to an alien creature who danced with her.
-The creature was projected onto the walls around her.
-It was an exciting project and led to my involvement in many other projects exploring dance and technology.
+Unlike today’s motion capture equipment, this kit used magnetic fields to track motion and produced results in real time, which meant we could create a live performance using motion capture.
+I brought together a group of collaborators and we created Cyberkinesis, an installation where a dancer in the motion capture rig danced, and we interpreted her movement through an AI system that I wrote to an alien creature who danced with her.
+It was an exciting project and led to my involvement in many other projects overlapping dance and technology.

-Throughout all this I was still creating theatre dance productions too.
-I created my last theatre production in 2001 and my last dance and technology production, a dance game for PC, in 2002.
-That was when I made the transition into the console games industry.
+I created my last dance theatre production in 2001 and my last dance and technology production, a dance game for PC, in 2002.
+That was when I moved into the console games industry.

 Games

-In 2011 I was approached by Stick Sports to become their chief technology officer, another opportunity that I didn't ask for but grasped when it appeared.
-Stick Sports had some very successful web games and were looking to move into the mobile games space.
-During my three and a half years there we successfully developed their existing cricket franchise into a series of popular mobile games and created a whole new and even more successful series of tennis games on mobile.
+In 2011, Stick Sports asked me to become their chief technology officer, another opportunity that I didn’t ask for but grabbed when it appeared.
+Stick Sports had some very successful web games and was looking to move into the mobile games space.
+During my three and a half years there, we successfully developed their existing cricket franchise into a series of popular mobile games and created a whole new and even more successful series of tennis games on mobile.

 On my own again

-Then I fell into intermittent work prototyping new game ideas for King.
-Between 2016 and 2018 I prototyped three new game ideas with them, including a new Call of Duty mobile game.
-This prototyping work was again an opportuniy that I wasn't looking for, but it fit my range of experience and abilities.
-In game development terms I could be called a generalist, but I have deep knowledge in many areas, I communicate well and can work successfully with most individuals and teams.
-A successful prototype can be developed by me and the game designer alone, which meant for King that an idea could be developed without having to pull people off existing projects and disrupting existing workflows.
+Then I fell into multiple contracts prototyping new game ideas for King.
+Between 2016 and 2018, I prototyped three new game ideas with them, including a new Call of Duty mobile game.
+This prototyping work was again an opportunity that I wasn’t looking for, but it fit my range of experience and abilities.
+In game development terms, I could be called a generalist, but I have deep knowledge in many areas, I communicate well, and can work successfully with most individuals and teams.
+We developed successful prototypes with a team of two, just me and a game designer.
+This meant for King that they could develop an idea without pulling developers off existing projects.

-I was accepted onto the renowned Writing A Novel course at Faber Academy, which I completed in July 2022, and I am now deep into writing my first novel.
+We completed the course in July 2022, and I am now deep into writing my first novel.